 Authenticity Buys You A Lot Of Goodwill On Social Media.
 That’s especially true, when you admit to a mistake openly and honestly; while addressing the problem promptly.

+But first, you’ll need to make sure you know about those comments and complaints as soon as possible!

 This kind of listening and monitoring work, is ideal for outsourcing.
 It doesn’t take much time, and as long as you provide clear guidelines as to what you’re looking for, it’s a task that can be easily performed by someone else in small chunks of time each day.

+Insider Tip:

 Communicate Your Goals and The Descriptions of The Different Targeted Audience Segments to your Social Media Manager, so they’ll know what to look out for.